varigence/docs/bimlflex/user-guide/upgrading-bimlflex-through-bimlstudio.md

 ## Update template Bundle version

 The template Bundle is the Bundle that is used by BimlStudio when creating a new BimlFlex project. if a new Bundle has been published online by Varigence the upgrade process will be able to download the new version and use that for new projects going forward.
-This template Bundle is also used to update local projects so the template Bundle needs to be udpated first.
+This template Bundle is also used to update local projects so the template Bundle needs to be updated first.

 ## Update project Bundle